-Each of the five city wards makes its own sea bream from wood, bamboo, and dyed cotton cloth to be carried through the town by men, accompanied by smaller fish carried by the children.
+Each of the five city wards makes their own sea bream from wood, bamboo, and dyed cotton cloth to be carried through the town by men, accompanied by smaller fish carried by the children.
 The five sea breams meet for a fight at the seaside.
 The first day ends with some spectacular fireworks.

 On the second day of the festival, it is more of the same, the fish are carried around, and come together to fight.
-The highlight and end of the festival is when they make a spectacular plunge into the sea where they continue a kind of dance in the water.
+The highlight and end of the festival are when they make a spectacular plunge into the sea where they continue a kind of dance in the water.

 Okazaki Castle Hero Ieyasu Summer Festival & Fireworks